ndd21/PHYS281/docs/exercises.md

 Here are a selection of exercises covering various aspects of the course material.
 Their aim is to make you think about how to solve a problem using code.
-These are not assessed, but you are encouraged to try these out as the best way to learn to code is to do!
+These are not assessed, but you are encouraged to try these out, because practice is the best way to learn how to code!

 In several cases there are already exist functions, e.g., in NumPy, for performing some of these exercise problems.
 While generally you should use existing functions from well maintained libraries